Anti-globalization movement: Berlin88

-The Annual Meetings of the International Monetary Fund (IMF) and the World Bank, that took place in West Berlin in 1988, saw strong protests that can be categorized as a precursor of the anti-globalization movement.
+The Annual Meetings of the International Monetary Fund (IMF) and the World Bank, which took place in West Berlin in 1988, saw strong protests that can be categorized as a precursor of the anti-globalization movement.
 One of the main and failed objectives (as it was to be so many times in the future) was to derail the meetings.

 Paris89

-A counter summit against G7 was organized in Paris in July 1989.
-The event was called "ça suffit comme ça" ("that is enough") and principally aimed at cancelling the debt contracted by southern countries.
-A demonstration gathered 10,000 people and an important concert was held in la Bastille square with 200 000 people.
-It was the first anti-G7 event, fourteen years before that of Washington.
-The main political consequence was that France took position to favor debt cancellation.
+During the July 1989 G7 summit in Paris, civil society groups mobilized to demand debt cancellation for developing countries.
+These protests coincided with France's increasing support for debt relief efforts.
+While anti-G7 activism grew during this period, the scale and direct influence of the 1989 protests remain less documented than later campaigns.

 Madrid94

 The 50th anniversary of the IMF and the World Bank, which was celebrated in Madrid in October 1994, was the scene of a protest by an ad hoc coalition of what would later be called anti-globalization movements.
 Starting from the mid-1990s, Annual Meetings of the IMF and the World Bank Group have become center points for anti-globalization movement protests.
 They tried to drown the bankers' parties in noise from outside and held other public forms of protest under the motto "50 Years is Enough".
 While Spanish King Juan Carlos was addressing the participants in a huge exhibition hall, two Greenpeace activists climbed to the top and showered the attendants with fake dollar bills carrying the slogan "No $s for Ozone Layer Destruction".
 A number of the demonstrators were sent to the notorious Carabanchel prison.